Offliners/Machine-Learning/README.md

 |Seaborn|`0.9.0`|

 ## FAQ
-* 1.How to download modules?
+* 1. How to download modules?

-   Open your CMD, and then input this command `pip install (module_name)`
+   Open your cmd, and then input this command `pip install (module_name)`

-* 2.How to check version of modules?
+* 2. How to check version of modules?

-   Open your CMD，and then input this command `pip list`
+   Open your cmd，and then input this command `pip list`

 ## Outline
   * [Numpy](Numpy/Numpy.md)